 During the End Phase, if this card was Special Summoned: Send it to the Graveyard.

-For example, a “Yosenju” monster set by Book of Eclipse will return to the hand in the End Phase if Normal Summoned that turn.
+For example, a “Yosenju” monster set by Book of Eclipse will not return to the hand in the End Phase if Normal Summoned that turn.

 During the End Phase, if this card was Normal Summoned this turn: Return it to the hand.